MarcoHassan/Python-TAU-Electrical-Engineering/README.md

 The homeworks covers basic programming with built-in data structures to assignments that cover recursive programming, file handling, exception handling and object oriented programming.

-The class and homeworks aim at an understanding of Python language and its fundamentals and abstract from package applications.
+The class and homeworks aim at an understanding of Python language at its fundamentals and abstract from package applications.